Strawberry Banana Yogurt Ice Pop

 Drop a heaping spoonful of the banana mixture into each mold.
 Do the same with a spoonful of Annie’s Homegrown Yogurt and strawberry mixture on top of the banana puree.
 Repeat until the four molds are full.

-Freeze at least 4 hours or overnight.
+Freeze for at least 4 hours or overnight.

 Enjoy!